-All the lab assignments for this course are designed assuming you will be using a Linux (or UNIXlike) operating system for development.
-Basic Linux knowledge is essential to successfully complete these lab assignments and a more in-depth understanding enhances productivity.
+All of the programming assignments for this course are designed assuming you will be using a Linux (or UNIX-like) operating system for development.
+Basic Linux knowledge is essential to successfully complete these programming assignments and a more in-depth understanding enhances productivity.
 This tutorial covers the computing resources to be used in the course and offers a brisk introduction to the Linux operating system for first time users including some details specific to this course.

 To follow along with the tutorial, type the commands without the % character.
-In addition to working through the commands in the tutorial, you should also try the more open-ended tasks marked with the \star symbol.
+In addition to working through the commands in the tutorial, you should also try the more open-ended tasks marked with the $\star$ symbol.